Class-Continuous Conditional Generative Neural Radiance Field: Methods

 where $\sigma = \sum_{i=1}^{N}\sigma_{i}$.

-\subsection{Volume rendering and neural rendering}
+\subsection{Volume Rendering and Neural Rendering}

-For scene rendering, previous studies \cite{schwarz2020graf} have volume-rendered a camera ray $r(t) = \textbf{o} + t\textbf{d}$ directly to RGB colors, while GIRAFFE volume-renders it to feature vectors \cite{niemeyer2021giraffe}, and subsequently, neural-renders the feature vectors to generate synthetic images.
+For scene rendering, our model volume-renders a camera ray $r(t) = \textbf{o} + t\textbf{d}$ to feature vectors \cite{niemeyer2021giraffe}, and subsequently, neural-renders the feature vectors to generate synthetic images.
 Our approach basically follows a discretized form of volume rendering methods used in NeRF \cite{mildenhall2021nerf}; nonetheless, detailed methods follow those of GIRAFFE to render features to images, which can be represented as

 where $\textbf{v}$ represents a final feature vector, $T$ denotes an accumulated transmittance along the cast ray, and $N_{\textbf{N}}$ is the number of sample points along a cast ray for an arbitrary camera pose $\xi$.
 By sampling points along the camera ray, we utilize a feature vector $\textit{f}_{j}$ and a density $\sigma_{j}$ corresponding to each point.
 Furthermore, the feature images have a $16^{2}$ resolution, i.e., $H_{V} \times W_{V}$ for cost-effectiveness.
 Existing studies, including GRAF and NeRF \cite{schwarz2020graf, mildenhall2021nerf}, commonly adopted the volume rendering approach for 3D-to-2D projections.
 However, in our model, an additional 2D neural rendering network is required since the volume rendering composes feature images, not colored high-resolution images.
 The additional neural rendering network,